pagekit/docs/controller.md

 # Controller

-The controller is the central location for handling requests, setting routes and rendering views from your extension.
+The Controller is the central location for handling requests, setting routes and rendering views from your extension.

 ## Routing basics